circulosmeos/axolotl/Visual Studio Code/README.md

 Here are the configuration files for keybindings (**Alt+1** to **Alt+9**) and color highlighting for text files edited with [Visual Studio Code](https://code.visualstudio.com/).

+Please, edit the file `keybindings.json` to change the string "AUTHOR" for your name or initials, as preferred.

 For key bindings, copy the file `keybindings.json` to:

 * On Windows: `%USERPROFILE%\AppData\Roaming\Code\User`